Pseudocycles for Borel-Moore Homology: Borel-Moore homology

 \subsection{Standard simplicies}

 In order to set up notation for the standard simplices, their subsets, and maps between them consistent with~\cite{Z}, we reproduce most of \cite[Section~2.1]{Z}.
-The present section can be skipped at first and referred to as needed later.\\
+The present section can be skipped at first and referred to as needed later.
+Throughout, $\Z^{\ge0}$ denotes the nonnegative integers and $\Z^+$ denotes the positive integers.\\

 For $k\!\in\!\Z^{\ge0}$, let

 For a finite subset $A\!\subset\!\R^k$, we denote by $\CH(A)$ and $\CH^0(A)$ the (\sf{closed}) \sf{convex hull} of~$A$ and the \sf{open convex hull} of~$A$, respectively, i.e.